pola-rs/polars/README.md

 Do you expect more than `2^32` ~4,2 billion rows?
 Compile polars with the `bigidx` feature flag.

-Or for python users install `pip install polars-u64-idx`.
+Or for Python users install `pip install polars-u64-idx`.

 Don't use this unless you hit the row boundary as the default polars is faster and consumes less memory.